torvalds/linux/Documentation/trace/ring-buffer-design.rst

                                    |
                                head page

-Note, the reader page will still point to the previous head page.
+Analte, the reader page will still point to the previous head page.
 But when a swap takes place, it will use the most recent head page.